kadimetla/doc-adk-training/training/README.md

 ---

-### Part 1: Foundations (Modules 1-6)
+### Part 1: Foundations (Modules 1-7)
-This part covers the absolute basics of AI agents and the ADK, getting your environment set up and guiding you through building and running your first agents.
+This part covers the absolute basics of AI agents and the ADK, getting your environment set up and guiding you through building and running your first agents, including multimodal capabilities.

 *   **Module 1: Introduction to AI Agents & Google ADK**
 *   **Module 2: Setting Up Your Development Environment**